bright/new-www/content/blog/chatgpt-vs-bard-comparison.md

 LaMDA 👉 Provides **real-time responses** and has access to up-to-date information and data.

-GPT 👉 Don’t provide real-time data. **Its knowledge doesn’t go beyond 2021**.
+GPT-4 👉 Don’t provide real-time data. **Its knowledge doesn’t go beyond September 2021**.

-For example, Bard should tell you who won the 2023 Grammy.
-ChatGPT won’t give you that information.

 ## Integration with search engines

-Microsoft announced that [Bing will be enhanced with ChatGPT](https://techcrunch.com/2023/02/07/microsoft-launches-the-new-bing-with-chatgpt-built-in/).
-Is it a move that Google was afraid of?
-Perhaps.
-The CEO of Google & Alphabet confirmed that [Bard will be integrated with Google's search engine](https://twitter.com/sundarpichai/status/1622674382069059591).
+Chat-GPT is available while using the Edge browser and Bing search engine.
+So everything stays in the Microsoft family.

+Bard beta is exclusively available with the Google search engine.
+However, various browsers support it, including Chrome, Safari, Firefox or Opera.

-That seems like a powerful advantage to already a giant search engine.
-Many have tried to overcome Google, but no one succeeded (yet?).
+Will implementing ChatGPT with Bing be a first step to becoming a real competition against Google?
+Many have tried, but no one succeeded (yet?).

 <img src="/images/global-overview.png" alt="Digital 2023 Global Overview Report" title="undefined"  />